ChangoMan/nextjs-ethereum-starter/README.md

 # nextjs-ethereum-starter

-## This Project Has Moved!

-This project has been ported into a branch on [scaffold-eth](https://github.com/austintgriffith/scaffold-eth/tree/nextjs-typescript).
-Please head there for the latest updates.
-Please support the [BuidlGuidl](https://buidlguidl.com) if this project has been helpful!
+This project was sponsored by the [BuidlGuidl](https://buidlguidl.com).
+Please support the BuidlGuidl if this project has been helpful!

 ---